DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 like “Paris” and “Paris (Champs-Élysées)”.
 These inconsistencies can split your counts.

-Let’s identify and count the all possible occurrences of Bordeaux, Pau, and Paris.
+Let’s identify and count all possible occurrences of Bordeaux, Pau, and Paris.
 How?
 Do you remember `stringr::str_detect()` we discovered in [the previous post](https://datasharpacademy.com/tour-de-france-meets-data-science-a-beginners-case-study/)?